qasimrahmann/sql-data-warehouse-project/README.md

 #### 🔧 **Specifications**
 **Data Sources:**
-- Import data from two source systems—an ERP and a CRM—provided as CSV files.
+- Import data from two source systems, an ERP and a CRM, provided as CSV files.
 **Data Quality:**
 - Perform data cleansing and resolve quality issues such as duplicates, missing values, and inconsistent formats prior to analysis.